marklauter/TelloAPI-SDK-2.0/README.md

 Project in action: https://www.youtube.com/watch?v=l6AOf1QZb9g

 # ATTENTION - 5 MAY 2019
-The solution is not in a buildable state because I'm conducting a major refactor on the main branch.
+The entire solution will not buid because I'm conducting a major refactor on the main branch.
 Oops.
+Update 13 MAY 2019 - Almost finished with the refactor.

-##Ryze Robotics Tello Reference
+## Ryze Robotics Tello Reference
 https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20SDK%202.0%20User%20Guide.pdf

 ## Introduction